 IV.
-GRIEVABLE ISSUES AND WHO MAY GRIEVE1
+GRIEVABLE ISSUES AND WHO MAY GRIEVE

-A. The following issues may be grieved at the University level only.
+A. The following issues may be grieved at the University level only and through the Informal Discussion process.
+The employee cannot proceed to the formal internal grievance process.

-WHO MAY FILE GRIEVABLE ISSUE 1) Career State employee or former career State employee a) Overall performance rating of less than "meets expectations" or equivalent as defined in the University SHRA Performance Appraisal Policy b) Denial of request to remove inaccurate and misleading information from personnel or applicant file (excludes the contents of a performance appraisal and written disciplinary action) c) Items covered in the University's AA/EEO statement which promote inclusion and diversity, but not within the definition of unlawful discrimination, harassment, or retaliation as contained in NCGS 126-34.02 (b) (1) and (2) 2) Probationary or former probationary state employee a) Denial of request to remove inaccurate and misleading information from personnel or applicant file (excludes the contents of a performance appraisal and written disciplinary action) b) Items covered in the University's AA/EEO statement which promote inclusion and diversity, but not within the definition of unlawful discrimination, harassment, or retaliation as contained in NCGS 126-34.02 (b) (1) and (2)
+WHO MAY FILE GRIEVABLE ISSUE 1) Career State employee or former career State employee a) Overall performance rating of less than "meets expectations" or equivalent as defined in the University SHRA Performance Appraisal Policy b) Denial of request to remove inaccurate and misleading information from personnel or applicant file (excludes the contents of a performance appraisal and written disciplinary action) c) Items covered in the University's AA/EEO statement which promote inclusion and diversity, but not within the definition of unlawful discrimination, harassment, or retaliation as contained in NCGS 126-34.02 (b) (1) and (2) d) Denial of National Guard preference as provided for by law 2) Probationary or former probationary state employee a) Denial of request to remove inaccurate and misleading information from personnel or applicant file (excludes the contents of a performance appraisal and written disciplinary action)

-1 Complaints or reports of Title IX Sexual Harassment and appeals of Title IX determinations of responsibility are investigated and resolved through the institution's Title IX complaint process.
+&lt;sup>1 Complaints or reports of Title IX Sexual Harassment and appeals of Title IX determinations of responsibility are investigated and resolved through the institution's Title IX complaint process.